phuongnd08/redis-rpc-ruby/README.markdown

-RedisRPC
+RedisRpc
 ========

 by Nathan Farrington
 <http://nathanfarrington.com>

-RedisRPC is the easiest to use RPC library in the world.
-(No small claim!)
-It has implementations in Ruby, PHP, and Python.
+RedisRpc is the easiest to use RPC library in the world.
+(No small claim!).
+This repo only has Ruby implementations

 Introduction
 ------------